ues-io/uesio/apps/platform-e2e/README.md

 When `package.json` exists in `platform-e2e` folder with `"type": "module"`, `npx nx graph` no longer seems to fail so changing approach to go back to `ts` file and adding `package.json` to folder with `"type": "module"`.
 This is still a workaround for what appears to be an issue with cypress and/or nx/cypress integration where it respects root level package.json `"type": "module"` to get things started but then NX cypress plugin only looks in the folder itself and ends up loading commonjs.
 Nothing wrong with having the package.json in the folder with `"type": "module"`, just should be unnecessary.

-TODO: Continue to monitor and could potentially eliminate the package.json if Nx ever fixes the underlying issue.
+TODO: Continue to monitor and could potentially eliminate the package.json if Cypress ever fixes the underlying issue.

 ### As of March 17, 2025